lkarvec/LGC-H-EMP-CalculatorSite/README.md

 Connect the API to the front end

+Create CI/CD (not necessary for our current hosting solution but good practice)

+### Known Issues
+CanvasJS graph doesn't resize height properly

+Margins look funky, Fix at the end

+Output box has a state change issue, might be solved later once everything is connected, Priority 1 of issues

 # High Altitude Electro-Magnetic Pulse Calculator
-In March 1975, Louis W. Seiler, Jr published a paper for the Air Force Institute of Technology to evaluate the effects of Electro-Magnetic Pulse.
+In March 1975, Louis W. Seiler, Jr published a paper for the Air Force Institute of Technology to evaluate the effects and calculation methods of Electro-Magnetic Pulse.
 Provided within the original document was the calculation methods in Fortran.
-This program is a product of their research.
+This program is a product of their research, transitional code from Tin Muang, and Front-end and maintenance efforts by Dr. Mark Robinson and Leon Karvecz.
+Henry Newton is the sponsor of this project and provided all of the materials for us.

+This product is open-source and free to use.
+Feel free to contact Leon Karvecz at lkarvec@gmail.com for questions about the project.

 ## Variables for the Equation
 #### X